 In the heart of Vietnam’s southeastern Binh Duong Province is a brand new city in development.
-Binh Duong Smart City is being created by the Smart City Office, Becamex, the state agency overseeing the project, the academic and entrepreneurial sector and the Standing and the Peoples’ Committees of the government all working in concert to design a modern, environmentally friendly city that will someday be home to one million Vietnamese.
+Binh Duong Smart City is being created by collaboration among the Smart City Office, Becamex, the state agency overseeing the project, the academic and entrepreneurial sector and the Standing and the Peoples’ Committees of the government, working together to develop a modern, environmentally friendly city that will someday be home to one million Vietnamese.
 The new city already includes Eastern International University, a world-class academic institution, as well as six industrial parks and the region’s first accelerator.
 Binh Duong Smart City has worked tirelessly, assisted by ideas such as the “triple helix” collaboration method from ICF alumnus Eindhoven, the 2011 Intelligent Community of the Year, to transform a traditionally agrarian, low-population area into a core of Vietnam’s Southern Key Economic Zone.

 WiFi for All

 The Binh Duong region has historically limited fixed-line infrastructure when it comes to broadband access, and investment costs for expanding it are high.
 The city has met this challenge by focusing instead on free, public WiFi networks.
 All government buildings in Binh Duong Smart City, as well as most public and private university buildings, colleges and high schools provide open wireless networks for their staff, students and visitors.
 Citizens living in more remote areas with limited access can make use of these public hubs as well.

 In addition to providing WiFi networks in government and educational buildings, Binh Duong Smart City also has free public WiFi on all buses of the Becamex Tokyu system, which provides transport in and around the central province.
 The service is widely used already, with upwards of 50 passengers per bus connected to WiFi via their smartphones on a standard trip.
 Public spaces in the city have also begun providing free WiFi, including supermarkets, restaurants, coffee bars and parks.

 Building an Innovation Ecosystem